man-group/ArcticDB/docs/mkdocs/docs/index.md

 ##### Using a specific path within a bucket

-You may want to restrict access for the Arctic library to a specific path within the bucket.
+You may want to restrict access for the ArcticDB library to a specific path within the bucket.
 To do this, you can use the `path_prefix` parameter:

 ```python
 >>> ac = Arctic('s3s://s3.eu-west-2.amazonaws.com:arcticdb-test-bucket?path_prefix=test/&aws_auth=true')